CraftAcademyLabs/ca_course/ionic/the_back-end.md

 ### The controller

-Let's create the controller we will use to create, update and retrieve users historical data.
+Let's create the controller we will use to create, update and retrieve user's historical data.

 This is where we will be performing our CRUD actions.